electerious/Rosid/README.md

 ### Handler

-Type: `Function|String` Default: `null` Optional: `false` Signature: `filePath, srcPath, distPath, route, callback`
+Type: `Function|String` Default: `null` Optional: `false` Signature: `filePath, opts`

 Should be a function which transforms and returns the content of a file.
 When a string is specified, Rosid tries to require the given module.
 [More about handlers...](#handlers)

-### Args
+### Opts

 Type: `Object` Default: `{}` Optional: `true`

 A save place to store route-specific properties, settings or data.
-All args are accessible inside the corresponding handler using `route.args`.
+All data is accessible inside the corresponding handler.
+It's the second parameter passed to the handler.

 ## Handlers

 Handlers are functions which load and transform files.
-Rosid doesn't care about how you transform them, but requires you to return a promise which resolves an object with two properties: The content of a file (`data`) and a path where it should be saved (`savePath`).
-The `savePath` must be specified for the [compilation](#compile).
+Rosid doesn't care about how they transform them, but requires them to return a promise.
+The promise should resolve a string that contains the content of the transformed file.

 Existing handlers: